Anomalous spectral lines and relic quantum nonequilibrium: Nonequilibrium spectral lines

-These are the de Broglie-Bohm equations of motion for the configuration of the field-pointer system.
+The following deBB guidance equations\footnote{Note that in deBB, one of two equivalent formalisms may be adopted.
+We use the first-order formalism in which guidance equations specify the ``velocity'' of the beables in configuration space.
+Some authors prefer the second-order pseudo-Newtonian formalism in which the acceleration and initial velocity are instead specified.
+This allows the definition of a so-called quantum potential energy, but as this is not conserved it is not often of much practical use.
+In the following, references to energy refer only to the standard notion.
+For further discussion see Refs.\ \cite{Holl93,CV14}.} may then be derived by using a similar method to that used in \cite{UV15} (based on general expressions derived in \cite{SV08}),

-We will assume that, prior to the spectral measurement, a single mode of the field `contains' a nonequilibrium photon of energy $E_\gamma$, whilst all others are in their equilibrium vacuum states.
-We shall refer to the beable associated with this mode simply as $Q$.
+These are the equations of motion for the $(\{Q_{\mathbf{k}sr}\},Y)$ configuration under a general quantum state.
+Prior to the spectral measurement, one mode of the field contains a nonequilibrium photon of energy $E_\gamma$.
+The beable associated with this photon-carrying mode is referred to as $Q$.
 Henceforth, all summations or products over $\mathbf{k}sr$ should be understood to exclude the mode that contains the photon.
-With this in mind, the wave function(al) of the pointer-field system may be written
+With this in mind, the wave function(al) of the pointer-field system may be written as

-Here, $\chi_0$ and $\chi_1$ refer to harmonic oscillator ground and first excited states respectively.
-With this specific state, the general guidance equations \eqref{gen_guidance_1} and \eqref{gen_guidance_2} become
+Here, $\phi$ is the pointer packet while $\chi_0$ and $\chi_1$ refer to harmonic oscillator ground and first excited states respectively.
+For this specific state the guidance Eqs.\ \eqref{gen_guidance_1} and \eqref{gen_guidance_2} become

-We have coupled the pointer to the total energy of the field.
-This total energy is simply a sum of the energies of each mode, all but one of which are normal ordered vacuum modes--and hence of zero energy.
-Quantum mechanically then, the vacuum modes are effectively uncoupled from the pointer.
-This is evident from the simple Schr\"{o}dinger evolution \eqref{wvfn_all_modes}.
-One might expect the same to hold for the de Broglie-Bohm treatment, however it appears that this is not the case.
-The guidance equations \eqref{spec_guidance_full} describe a system in which the beable of each vacuum mode, $Q_{\mathbf{k}sr}$, is coupled directly to the pointer, and through their interaction with the pointer they are coupled indirectly to each other.
+The pointer is coupled to the total energy of the field.
+Quantum mechanically the vacuum modes are effectively uncoupled from the pointer, as is evident from the simple Schr\"{o}dinger evolution \eqref{wvfn_all_modes}.
+But in the deBB treatment the guidance Eqs.~\eqref{spec_guidance_full} describe a system in which the beables of each vacuum mode, $Q_{\mathbf{k}sr}$, are coupled directly to the pointer, and through their interaction with the pointer they are coupled indirectly to each other.
 (For more details on the energy measurement of a vacuum mode see \cite{UV15}.)
-Accordingly, this is a rather complex system, and before returning to it at the end of this section we will treat what may be considered a first approximation.
+This is accordingly a very complex high-dimensional system.
+Since our purpose is not to provide an accurate description of a real telescope photon detector, but merely to provide illustrative, qualitative examples of possible phenomena, we now truncate the model.